Bemhreth/Bemhreth/README.md

 ### ሰላም, I'm Bemhreth

  My name is Bemhreth Gezahegn.
-I am a Software Engineering student.
+I am a Software Engineer.
 Currently I'm working on Flutter and ML.
 I'm based in 🇪🇹.

 <a href="https://www.linkedin.com/in/bemhreth-gezahegn-8a7a20173">